Fusion-Power-Plant-Framework/tokamak-neutron-source/documentation/source/theory.md

 \end{aligned}
 $$

-The product energies are calculated by simple mass ratio (ignoring relativistic effects), with the exception of the T-T reaction, which is a three body problem.

-With the exception of the T-T reaction, the neutron energy spectra are modelled as mono-energetic.

 # Fusion reactivities

 The reactivities $\langle \sigma\nu\rangle_{XY}$ are velocity-averaged assuming a Maxwellian distribution.
 Both Bosch-Hale and direct cross-section integral methods are available to calculate the reactivies.